-International factoring provides a simple solution to these problems, regardless of whether the exporter is a small organisation or a major corporation.
+International factoring two-factor system provides a simple solution to these problems, regardless of whether the exporter is a small organisation or a major corporation.
 The role of the factor is to collect money owed to exporters by approaching buyers in their own country, in their own language and in the locally accepted manner.
 A factor can also provide the seller with 100% protection in the case of the buyer’s inability to pay.

 International factoring has proved very attractive to exporters.
 It is now seen as an excellent alternative to other forms of trade finance and the traditional letter of credit is gradually being replaced by open account trade finance services such as international factoring.
 This means the need for international factoring will continue to grow, not only in industrialised parts of the world but also in developing countries.
 In the future, the challenge for factoring companies will be to maintain their flexibility so that they can react quickly to changing market circumstances